Iterating a Loop Using Lambda

 IsCountReached

-– A choice state that either runs your sample work again or goes toDone
+– A choice state that continues the loop or proceeds toDone

-, based on a Boolean value returned from yourIterator
+state, based on the value returned from yourIterator

 ExampleWork

-– A stub for the work you want to accomplish in your execution.
-In this example, it's aPass
+– A stub for work that needs to be done.
+In this example, the workflow has aPass

 Done